Sreeleela

 Sreeleela (Note: Sreeleela is her official name; she does not have a last name.
-Her name is also sometimes spelled Sree Leela.) (born June 14, 2001) is an American actress of Indian origin who primarily works in Telugu cinema, with appearances in other languages.
-She began her career as a child artist, before making her lead debut in the 2019 film Kiss.
-She then starred in Pelli SandaD (2021), Dhamaka (2022), and Bhagavanth Kesari (2023), Guntur Kaaram (2024), and Mass Jathara (2025).
+Her name is also sometimes spelled Sree Leela.) (born June 14, 2001) is an American actress of Indian origin who primarily works in Telugu cinema.
+She began her career as a child artist before making her lead debut in the 2019 Kannada film Kiss.
+Sreeleela expanded into Telugu cinema with Pelli SandaD (2021) and gained wider recognition through her roles in Dhamaka (2022), Bhagavanth Kesari (2023), and Guntur Kaaram (2024).
 She has won three South Indian International Movie Awards.
+Outside of acting, she is a qualified medical doctor.

-Personal life
+Early life and education

-Sreeleela was born on June 14, 2001 into a Telugu family in Detroit, Michigan, US, and was brought up in Bengaluru, India.
-Her maternal grandparents are from Ongole, Andhra Pradesh, and she frequently visited the place during her childhood.
-Her mother, Swarnalatha, is a gynaecologist based in Bangalore.
-Swarnalatha was married to industrialist Surapaneni Subhakara Rao, and Sreeleela was born to Swarnalatha long after the couple's separation.
-Rao publicly declared that Sreeleela was not his daughter, stating that he and Swarnalatha had separated long before she was born.
-Swarnalatha has not yet stated who Sreeleela's father is.
+Sreeleela was born on June 14, 2001, into a Telugu family in Detroit, Michigan, U.S., and was raised in Bengaluru, India.
+Her maternal grandparents are from Ongole, Andhra Pradesh, a city she frequently visited during her childhood.
+Her mother, Swarnalatha, is a gynaecologist based in Bengaluru.
+Swarnalatha was previously married to industrialist Surapaneni Subhakara Rao, but the couple separated prior to Sreeleela's birth.
+Following her film debut, Rao publicly stated that Sreeleela was not his biological daughter, noting the timeline of their separation.
+Swarnalatha has not publicly commented on the identity of Sreeleela's father.

-Leela began her training in Bharatanatyam dance as a child.
-She aspired to become a doctor and as of 2021 was in the final year of her MBBS.
-In February 2022, she adopted two disabled children.
+Sreeleela began training in Bharatanatyam during her childhood.
+Alongside her early acting roles, she pursued medical education at DY Patil University in Navi Mumbai, graduating with an MBBS degree in February 2026 and qualifying as a medical doctor.

 Career

 Early work (2017–2020)

 Sreeleela made her acting debut in the 2017 Telugu film Chitrangada, portraying the younger version of Sindhu Tolani's character.
-Director A. P. Arjun came across Sreeleela's pictures, taken by cinematographer Bhuvan Gowda, on social media and cast her in a lead role in his 2019 film, Kiss.
-The actress has stated that she chose to start her career in Kannada-language films as she grew up in Bangalore, despite having contacts in Telugu cinema.
+Director A. P. Arjun discovered her photographs on social media—captured by cinematographer Bhuvan Gowda—and subsequently cast her in the lead role for his 2019 film, Kiss.
+Sreeleela stated that she chose to launch her career in Kannada-language films because she was raised in Bengaluru, despite having existing professional contacts within the Telugu industry.

-Filming for Kiss began in 2017, while Sreeleela was in the first year of her pre-university course.
-The film was released in 2019 and proved successful at the box office.
-A. Sharadhaa of The New Indian Express stated that Sreeleela made a confident debut, writing, "Sreeleela looks stylish and garners equal attention."
-Times of India critic Vinay Lokesh echoed the sentiment by stating that Sreeleela shined in her role.
+Filming for Kiss commenced in 2017 while she was in the first year of her pre-university course.
+The film released in 2019 and performed well at the box office.
+Critics A. Sharadhaa of The New Indian Express and Vinay Lokesh of The Times of India both praised her confident debut and stylish screen presence.
 A month later, her second film, Bharaate, opposite Sriimurali, was released.
-Reviewing her performance for The News Minute, Aravind Shwetha wrote: "Sree is good and holds her own along with Sri Murali when it comes to acting and screen presence."
-Sharadhaa of The New Indian Express wrote that, "This is Sreeleela's second film, and she seems to be getting comfortable with being in front of the camera, and delivers what the role demands."
+Reviewing the film for The News Minute, Aravind Shwetha commended her ability to hold her own alongside Sriimurali.